kodeklubben/oppgaver/src/filtertags.md

     - english
     - arts_and_crafts
     - social_science
   level: #Logical OR
-    - preschool
+    - preschool #Projects aimed at preschool students
-    - primary
+    - primary #Projects aimed at students in grade 1.-4.
-    - secondary
+    - secondary #Projects aimed at students in grade 5.-7.
-    - junior
+    - junior #Projects aimed at students in grade 8.-10.
-    - senior
+    - senior #Projects aimed at students in high school.
 ---